GandhiCloud/developers-guide/README.md

 # Developers Guide

-Contains tips, troubleshooting, reference links and code snippets for common problems and issues reated to the below topics.
+Contains code snippets, troubleshooting tips, tech tips and reference links for common problems and issues reated to the below topics.

 ## Openshift